thomykay/dhbw-projectmanagement1/lesson 209 - sprint review, planning/lesson 209 - slides.md

 * Have a clear goal for the last sprint
     * Converge: What's the maximal value you can achieve with minimum effort?

-* Start the sprint with focus on the next sprint review
+* Start the sprint with the last sprint review in mind
+    * What's your potentially shippable product?
-    * WebEngineering - use of web technologies incl.
-HTML, CSS, XML/XSLT and more
+    * WebEngineering - use of web technologies, your technology stack, architecture etc.
-    * PM - Product Discovery/Delivery approach, team dynamics, coordination, artifacts (Persona, Product Vision, Stories, Backlog etc.)
+    * PM - (Product Discovery/Delivery approach), team dynamics, coordination, roles, events, artifacts (Persona, Product Vision, Stories, Backlog etc.)

 ---